segmentio/terraform-segment-data-lakes/README.md

 * Accept the [Data Lakes Terms of Service](https://app.segment.com/{workspace_slug}/destinations/catalog?category=DataLakes) (replace the `{workspace_slug}` with your workspace slug).
 * Setup an [AWS account](https://aws.amazon.com/account/).
 * Setup Terraform with the [AWS provider](https://www.terraform.io/docs/providers/aws/index.html).
-You muse use Terraform 0.11 or higher.
+You must use Terraform 0.11 or higher.
 * Create a [VPC](https://github.com/terraform-aws-modules/terraform-aws-vpc) for the EMR cluster to run in.
 * Create a [S3 Bucket](https://github.com/terraform-aws-modules/terraform-aws-s3-bucket) to store data.